This abduction was a set up.Planned days earlier.

 ‘This abduction was a setup.
 The man at the beach was grooming the children days previously.

-After running up from the water’s edge the children laid their out their towels next to where this man had already laid his.
-He was waiting for them.
-They knew this individual hence after playing under the sprinklers they walked over to him ( not the other way around) All three willingly and happily they began playing games with him.
+Why?
+After running up from the water’s edge the children lay out their towels next to where this man had already laid his…….
+This individual was waiting for them.
+They knew this man, hence after playing under the sprinklers they walked over to him ( not the other way around) All three willingly and happily they began playing games together.